 For each grade, there are twelve lessons, each focused on a particular strategy.
 The lesson states the objective and the problem-solving strategy at the beginning then walks students through a problem, teaching the strategy step by step.
 After the instruction, the student solves a set of problems by applying the strategy.

-Most problems have a large blank space for children to work on their solution to each problem, but there are a few multiple-choice questions, problems that have blanks to be filled in, and charts or graphs to be completed.
-Of course, these vary some by grade level.
+Most problems have a large blank space for children to work out their solution to each problem, but there are a few multiple-choice questions, problems that have blanks to be filled in, and charts or graphs to be completed.
+Of course, the types of problems vary some by grade level.
 An answer key is at the back of each book, and I recommend removing it to avoid tempting students to take shortcuts.
 Students in fourth grade and above should be able to work independently, while younger students might need assistance.

 The workbook for each grade level covers selected topics rather than all topics taught at that grade level.
 The purpose is to teach problem-solving strategies that can be applied to other math topics, especially how to translate word problems into mathematical equations.

-The Head for Home workbooks are printed in full color and have plenty of space for problem-solving on the pages—not at all intimidating.
-This is especially important for the child who struggles with math and is easily overwhelmed by a crowded page of math problems to solve.
+The Head for Home workbooks are printed in full color and have plenty of space for problem-solving on the pages—they are not at all intimidating.
+This is especially important for the child who struggles with math and is easily overwhelmed by a page crowded with math problems to solve.